fhorinek/BB/Dev/Hardware.md

 ### PSRAM

-This memory has a size of 8 GB but is quiete slow (10 MBit/s), compared to the above memories.
+This memory has a size of 8 MB but is quiete slow (~10 MBit/s), compared to the above memories.
 It is used to store data, which is not used very often, e.g. map data or AGL data.